mcescalante/shortenme/README.md

 The simplest way to deploy this application is as a container.
 Use the included Dockerfile which uses gunicorn and is ready for production.

-1. build the container with `docker build -t shortenme .`
+1. build the container and specify your deploy URL with `docker build -t shortenme --build-arg DEPLOY_URL=http://example.com/ .`
+    - If you would like to run the application on a port other than 8000, edit the port in `gunicorn.sh`
 2. push it to Docker Hub or your chosen container registry
 3. run the container from a docker ready platform or a VM

 ## Non-Container

-If you wish to deploy this application directly without using a container it is still recommended to use gunicorn which is a production ready WSGI container.
-You should follow the development setup below on the system you wish to deploy to and use the script `gunicorn.sh` or the command inside of it with an init daemon such as systemd.
+If you wish to deploy this application directly without using a container it is still recommended to use gunicorn which is a production ready WSGI HTTP server.
+You should follow the development setup below on the system you wish to deploy to.
+To start the application, use the script `gunicorn.sh` or utilize the `gunicorn` command in the file with an init daemon such as systemd.

 Although it is not necessary, it is still recommended that you use a web server such as nginx, apache, or caddy as they offer numerous benefits.